HTTPArchive/almanac.httparchive.org/src/content/en/2024/performance.md

 INP measures the time between a user interaction and the next frame render.
 It is important to emphasize that the next frame render refers to the render opportunity rather than actual visual UI changes.

-For an origin to receive a “good” INP score, at least 75% of all sessions need an INP score of 200ms or less.
+For an origin to receive a "good" INP score, at least 75% of all sessions need an INP score of 200ms or less.
 The INP score is the slowest or near-slowest interaction time for all interactions on the page.
 See <a hreflang="en" href="https://web.dev/articles/inp#good-score">Details on how INP is calculated</a> for more information.

 {{ figure_markup(
   image="interaction-to-next-paint-2024.png",